Directions & Parking

 Bus & Ride Sharing

-University of MI buses are free to all riders as a service of the University.
-If you would like to “Park & Ride”, numerous parking lots in the North Campus and Fuller Road areas are serviced directly by U of MI buses.
+University of Michigan blue buses are free to all riders as a service of the University.
+If you would like to “Park & Ride”, numerous parking lots in the North Campus and Fuller Road areas are serviced directly by U of Michigan buses.
 Commuter route buses also service the University Hospital areas.
 For all University of MI bus and parking details, visit: UM Parking & Transportation Services.

 Bicycling is very popular in Ann Arbor and on the campus of the University of Michigan.
 We highly recommend riding your bike to our events in order to support greening efforts and save you from the hassles of limited parking.
 There are numerous places to park and lock you bike all around our site.

 Get Ann Arbor biking maps, resources and suggestions from the Washtenaw Bicycling and Walking Coalition and see specific bike friendly routes using Google maps and the “bike” icon as noted in red in this attachment.

 For transportation options and resources in and around Ann Arbor, click here.

 Taking the train is an easy way to start your trip before you even arrive in Ann Arbor.
 Amtrak can drop you off right in Ann Arbor at 325 Depot Street.
 It is easy to get around the city on any of the other methods once you get there.
 You can arrive relaxed and refreshed in time to start enjoying all the festivities with three round trips a day in and out of Ann Arbor from as far away as Chicago.
 Amtrak always allows children 2-12 for ½ off and seniors, military and students get great deals.